 - If in doubt, balk.
 Better to walk a rough section or step over a log and enjoy the rest of the ride than risk a tumble and a ruined day.
 We're well past the point of being embarrassed about taking the easy way; we have to go to work tomorrow.

-And here's a final note: In Massachusetts (as in all the other forty nine states) cyclists are subject to the same rules as motorists and have the same rights and privileges.
+And here's a final note: In Arizona (as in all the other forty nine states) cyclists are subject to the same rules as motorists and have the same rights and privileges.
 This benefit/obligation means stopping for pedestrians in crosswalks, moving off the road and stopping for emergency vehicles, and so forth.
 So don’t be surprised when we ride like we (are supposed to) drive on Get Up’N Go outings!

 By the way, it's a rare motorist who understands and acknowledges that cyclists are, in effect, vehicle operators, but the courts might.
 Better to ride defensively, however, than to contend from a hospital bed that the right of way belonged to you.